-Japan scrambled jets after Russian planes seen off coasts
+Japan scrambles jets after Russian planes seen off coasts

 TOKYO – Japan scrambled fighter jets on Thursday after Russian “intelligence-gathering” aircraft were detected off its coasts along the Pacific Ocean and Sea of Japan, the country’s Joint Staff said.

-One Russian aircraft travelled from Japan’s north down along part of its west coast, while the other took a similar route along the opposite coast and returned the same way, the Joint Staff said in a brief statement.
+One Russian aircraft travelled from the north of Japan down along part of its west coast, while the other took a similar route along the opposite coast and returned the same way, the Joint Staff said in a brief statement.

 “In response, fighters of the Air Self-Defence Force’s Northern Air Force and other units were scrambled,” it added.